 Agent Scarlet turns rogue on the agency.
 The items she stole during a series of security breaches are still missing.
 Infiltrate Agent Scarlet's hideout and recover as many stolen gems and valuable relics as you can.
 Unfortunately, you only have one hour to do so before her last line of defense renders all your progress null and void.

 Episode 4: Dark side of the moon (4-11 people)

-A few years ago, Janet Monday fulfilled her dream of opening a space-themed bar called Dark Side of the Moon.
 After finding out that a close colleague at PharmaCo ended up in a coma, Janet has been digging into PharmaCo’s experiments and trying to create an antidote.
-You and your team only have one hour to retrieve the antidote and escape before PharmaCo’s task force arrives.
+You and your team only have one hour to explore Janet's bar, Dark Side of the Moon, and retrieve the antidote and escape before PharmaCo’s task force arrives.

 What Is An Escape Room?

 An escape room is an exciting, puzzle-solving game in which a group of people attempts to complete a set mission within the prescribed time limit, typically one hour.
 These missions can range from attempting to find something within the room, such as a map or a piece of information, to simply attempting to unlock the exit door within the hour.

 Escape rooms, sometimes called “panic rooms,” “puzzle rooms,” “mystery rooms,” or “room escapes,” began in Japan in 2007 and rapidly gained popularity across the globe.
 Today it is estimated that more than 2,800 escape rooms currently exist, operated in most major cities.
 In 2014, the Houston Escape Room was founded as the first escape room in Houston.